 The gothic Jindrišská Tower is situated on Jindrišská Street, which has connected the three important squares in Prague – Wenceslas Square, Charles Square and Senovazne Square – since the 14th century.
 Jindrišská Tower is 67.7 metres high, which makes it the highest separate belfry in Prague.

 There are three big bells in the Jindrišská Tower nowadays.
-The oldest is called Maria, was made in 1518 and weighs 500kg.
-The largest bell is called Jindrich, which was made in 1680 and weighs 335kg.
-The third bell bears the name Dominik, was made in 1850 and weighs 1,000kg.
+The oldest is called Maria, was made in 1518 and weighed 500kg.
+The largest bell is called Jindrich, which was made in 1680 and weighed 335kg.
+The third bell bears the name Dominik, was made in 1850 and weighed 1,000kg.

-At the top of the tower, you can enjoy a panoramic view of the city centre, including Wenceslas Square and Prague Castle, as well as listen to the sounds of a peal, the bells of which are called according to the original bells in Jindrišská Tower.
+At the top of the tower, you can enjoy a panoramic view of the city centre, including Wenceslas Square and Prague Castle, and listen to the sounds of a peal, the bells of which are called according to the original bells in Jindrišská Tower.
 One of the 1,100 melodies can be heard every day at 9:00, 12:00, 15:00 and 18:00.

-A few floors below there is a new restaurant, which was built in 2003 and offers a very unique dining experience.
+A few floors below there is a new restaurant, which was built in 2003 and offered a unique dining experience.
 The stylish restaurant is decorated with the original timbers of the belfry, as well as the bell Maria.
 Contemporary exhibitions are also held in Jindrišská Tower.

 The tower is equipped with air-conditioning, electric lighting, a staircase and a speedy lift.
 What’s more, Jindrišská Tower is off the beaten track; therefore, you can fully enjoy this historical monument undisturbed.